jay-manday/p5-starterpack/README.md

 Developers like to run things from something called a Command Line, also known as CLI.
 Basically instead of working on your computer by clicking, dragging & dropping, we're interacting with the computer by simple commands via text.
 It's a little weird compared to the usual way people work with pc's but it can be super effective for certain types of tasks like coding!
 If your on a mac go to utilities and open up terminal, this is the 'CLI'.

 A few basic commands to get going:
+'''

-pwd - prints what folder your in ls - lists the items in your current directory/folder cd [directory] - changes your location, eg cd p5-starterpack cd .. - takes you back up one folder cd ~ takes you to the home directory
+pwd       - prints what folder your in ls        - lists the items in your current directory/folder cd [dir]  - changes your location, eg cd p5-starterpack cd ..     - takes you back up one folder cd ~      - takes you to the home directory
+'''

 ## Getting Started